-Helen Jack, the daughter of a master baker, was born in the Gorbals district of Glasgow in 1877.
+Helen Jack, the daughter of a master baker, was born in the Gorbals district of Glasgow on 9th November 1877.
 Her father, William Jack, was a member of the Conservative Party and a member of the Presbyterian Church in Scotland.
 Helen shared her father's religious views and became a Sunday school teacher.

 In 1898 Helen married Reverend Alexander Montgomerie Crawfurd.
 His parish was in a slum area of Glasgow and she was deeply shocked by the suffering endured by the working classes.
 She wrote to a friend about the "appalling misery and poverty of the workers in Glasgow, physically broken down bodies, bowlegged, rickets."